thanhnguyen2187/cryptaa/README.md

 It surprised me that I couldn't find anything that checkes all of the boxes.
-Some check more than the others, but in the end, all of them are inaquadate and served as the inspiration for Cryptaa.

-<small>Or NIH syndrome kicked in, and I wanted to use that chance to polish my
-skills/play around with new technologies.</small>
+Some check more than the others, but in the end, all of them are inaquadate and served as the inspiration for Cryptaa. <sup>Or NIH syndrome kicked in, and I wanted to use that chance to polish my skills/play around with new technologies.</sup>

 ## How It Works